propalparolnapervom/VIRTUALIZATION/VAGRANT/VAGRANT Initial Configuration (WIN).md

 **2.2.
 Configure the Project to use necessary Box as a base**

-   **A) With Box downloading each time Vagrant starts**
+   **A) With Box auto downloading first time Vagrant starts**

 Just update Vagrantfile to point it to necessary Box.

-Chosen Box will be downloaded each time Vagrant starts.
+Chosen Box will be downloaded during first Vagrant start (Vagrant doesn't find the Box in ``%USERPROFILE%\.vagrant.d\boxes``, so downloads it; next time it finds the Box, so just starts).
 ```
 vagrant init centos/7
 ```

-   **B) With pre-downloaded Box using**
+   **B) With using of Box that was manualy pre-downloaded**

 Download the chosen Box.
 ```